 We negotiate directly with your carrier, challenging every square-foot measurement, every depreciation line item, and every attempt to minimize your roof damage payout.

-Yes, most Florida policies cover roof damage from wind, hail, falling objects, and other covered perils.
-Coverage depends on roof age, material, and policy terms.
-Carriers are adding roof-specific exclusions, making professional representation essential.
+Yes, most Florida homeowners policies cover roof damage caused by wind, hail, falling objects, and other covered perils.
+However, coverage depends on your roof's age, material, and your policy's specific terms.
+Carriers are increasingly adding roof-specific exclusions and schedules, making professional representation essential.

-Under the Florida Building Code, if more than 25% of your roof is damaged or repaired within 12 months, the entire roof must meet current code standards.
-This often means full replacement.
-Carriers deliberately keep assessments below this threshold.
+Under the Florida Building Code, if more than 25% of your roof is damaged or repaired within any 12-month period, the entire roof must be brought up to current building code standards.
+This often means a full roof replacement is required.
+Carriers try to keep repairs under this threshold to avoid paying for a full replacement.

-Carriers classify damage as cosmetic to avoid paying for replacement.
-They argue creased or dented shingles still function.
-In reality, these defects compromise the protective granule layer and reduce lifespan.
-We document the functional impact.
+Carriers frequently classify roof damage as 'cosmetic' to avoid paying for replacement.
+They argue that creased, dented, or bruised shingles still function and only need surface repair.
+In reality, these defects compromise the shingle's protective granule layer and reduce its lifespan.
+A public adjuster documents the functional impact of so-called cosmetic damage.

-Filing deadlines depend on your policy.
-Florida has tightened claim filing timelines.
-Report roof damage as soon as you discover it and contact a public adjuster immediately for independent inspection.
+Filing deadlines depend on your specific policy, but most require prompt reporting of damage.
+Florida law has tightened claim filing timelines in recent years.
+Report roof damage to your insurer as soon as you discover it, and contact a public adjuster immediately for an independent inspection.

-Age alone does not disqualify coverage.
-If a covered peril caused the damage, your policy should cover it.
-Older roofs may receive ACV instead of Replacement Cost payouts.
-We analyze your specific policy to maximize recovery.
+Age alone does not disqualify your roof from coverage.
+If a covered peril like wind or hail caused the damage, your policy should cover it regardless of roof age.
+However, older roofs may receive Actual Cash Value payouts instead of Replacement Cost, and some newer policies have roof-age limitations.
+We analyze your specific policy to secure a full, fair recovery.

 Free Roof Inspection • No Upfront Costs • FL DFS Licensed #G114979